 - For a broader explanation of disaster recovery design configurations and use cases, see the whitepaper on Disaster Recovery for Multi-Datacenter Apache Kafka Deployments

-- Schema Registry is also available in Confluent Cloud; for details on how to lift and shift or extend existing clusters to cloud, see Migrate Schemas to Confluent Cloud.
+- Schema Registry is also available in Confluent Cloud; for details on how to lift and shift or extend existing clusters to cloud, see Migrate Schemas.